PRISM: Parallel Residual Iterative Sequence Model: Experiments

-\textbf{1.
-The Memory Plateau (Storage).} On pure associative tasks (MQAR, Poly-Recall), all models achieve approx. $100\%$ accuracy.
-This confirms that for storage, the bottleneck is the physical state size ($d \times d$), not the update rule.
-PRISM's complex writing mechanism preserves the full storage efficiency of linear models.
+\textbf{(1) Memory capacity is not the bottleneck.} On pure associative retrieval (MQAR, Poly-Recall), all models achieve ${\sim}100\%$.
+The state size ($d \times d$) is the binding constraint, not the update rule.
+PRISM's complex writing mechanism does not sacrifice storage efficiency.